-- 1. Residents and guests are prohibited from using, possessing, selling, distributing, or manufacturing illegal drugs, unauthorized controlled substances (including marijuana), or drug paraphernalia.
-Additionally, misuse of prescription drugs is prohibited. - 2.
-All Students are prohibited from visiting rooms where illegal drugs or unauthorized controlled substances (including marijuana) are present or are being used. - 3.
-The possession of marijuana less than 10 grams is a civil offense and a Towson University Policy violation.
+1. Residents and guests are prohibited from using, possessing, selling, distributing, or manufacturing illegal drugs, unauthorized controlled substances (including marijuana), or drug paraphernalia.
+Additionally, misuse of prescription drugs is prohibited.

+- 2. All Students are prohibited from visiting rooms where illegal drugs or unauthorized controlled substances (including marijuana) are present or are being used. - 3.
+The possession of cannabis for anyone under the age of 21 is a civil violation; however, possession of cannabis on campus is a Towson University policy violation.